19 Freelance Statistics 2026 – Facts & Global Trends

 Number Of Working Days Of Freelancers

-On average, freelancers work for 5 to 6 days in a week.
+On average, freelancers work 5 to 6 days a week.
 Some freelancers work for four days or less in a week, depending on their needs and the nature of work.

 Besides, 3 in 10 freelancers said they work more than five days a week.